Solar Panel Installation

 Solar panels must be installed correctly to gain the maximum amount of sunlight possible for their location.

-Is your roof or proposed area where you want to use solar panels suitable?, is there enough sunlight to make installing solar panels viable?.
-The best and probably the only way to get a real idea of this is to take several visual inspections throughout the day, obviously the PV panels need direct sunlight to function and how much sunlight and at what angle is important.
+Is your roof or proposed area where you want to use solar panels suitable? is there enough sunlight to make installing solar panels viable?.
+The best and probably the only way to get a real idea of this is to take several visual inspections throughout the day.
+Solar panels need direct sunlight to function and how much sunlight and at what angle is essential.

 Solar Panel Mounting Angle

-The best angle for a solar panel to be facing the sun is 90° however to achieve 90° at all time is not possible with a fixed panel mounting so we need to calculate the best solar panel angle based on latitude.
-The reason that latitude is the basis for solar panel angle calculation is that it represents the angle of the sun halfway between the middle of winter and the middle of summer, therefor your latitude will give you the best all year round sunlight.
+The best angle for a solar panel to be facing the sun is 90°, however, to achieve 90° at all time is not possible with a fixed panel mounting, so we need to calculate the best solar panel angle based on latitude.
+The reason that latitude is the basis for solar panel angle calculation is that it represents the perspective of the sun halfway between the middle of winter and the middle of summer, therefore your latitude will give you the best all year round sunlight.

-Solar panels can also be optimized to produce more power at different times of the day, for example a North facing panel could be tilted Easterly for more power before to midday, or in the opposite direction Westerly generating more power after midday, it really comes down to your specific choice or needs.
-Another example could be a business that operates between 8am and 12pm, generating solar power after closing time would be useless, in this case you would want an Easterly tilt to maximize power around 10am.
+Solar panels can also be optimised to produce more power at different times of the day, for example, a North facing panel could be tilted Easterly for more power before to midday, or in the opposite direction Westerly generating more electricity in the afternoon, it comes down to your specific choice or needs.
+Another example could be a business that operates between 8 am and 12 pm, generating solar power after closing time would be useless, in this case, you would want an Easterly tilt to maximise power around 10 am.

-When the sun shines on an angle the same amount of sunlight is spread out over a wider area so the amount of energy is reduced, there is also a reduction in energy reaching the Earth due to atmospheric filtration because the sunlight is now traveling through more atmosphere.
+When the sun shines on an angle the same amount of sunlight is spread out over a wider area, so the amount of energy is reduced, there is also a reduction in energy reaching the Earth due to atmospheric filtration because the sunlight is now travelling through more atmosphere.

 Solar Tracking Systems

-Some solar panels are equipped with a solar tracking device that constantly adjusts the angle and direction of the panel to always be at the maximum power generating position.
-These types of systems are usually but not always employed on ground mounted systems and can make a big difference in energy output depending on how far from the equator the system is installed.
+Some solar panels are equipped with a solar tracking device that continually adjusts the angle and direction of the panel to always be at the maximum power generating position.
+These types of systems are usually but not always employed on ground-mounted systems and can make a big difference in energy output depending on how far from the equator the system is installed.

 Racking and Mounting Systems

-The quality and build of the hardware used to mount solar panels in their operating position is important, also is the manner and aspect of the panels in relation to catching the wind, care should be taken not to create a situation where the panels could come unstuck in a high wind event like a storm or cyclone.
-Placing a large flat rigid object where it can catch the wind and it will act just like a sail, the last thing you want so see in a storm is your solar panels tumbling down your street.
+The quality and build of the hardware used to mount solar panels in their operating position is essential, also is the manner and aspect of the panels in relation to catching the wind, care should be taken not to create a situation where the panels could come unstuck in a high wind event like a storm or cyclone.
+Placing a large flat rigid object where it can catch the wind, and it will act just like a sail, the last thing you want to see in a storm is your solar panels tumbling down your street.